polyphony-chat/docs/SPECIFICATION.md

 ### 3.3 WebSockets

-In polyproto, WebSockets enable real-time communication between actor or bot clients and servers, and they are employed in both Client-Home Server and Client-Foreign Server communication.
+In polyproto, WebSockets enable real-time communication between actor clients and servers, and they are employed in both Client-Home Server and Client-Foreign Server communication.

 WebSocket connections to polyproto servers consist of the following cycle: